 Q: Do you charge for a consultation?

 A: Yes.
 Currently, the case assessment fee at the Divorce and Family Law Center is $200.
 Most people assume lawyers do not charge for consultations.
 This is true if you are talking to a personal injury attorney.
 Most personal injury attorneys screen their calls through an operator or secretary and only consult with clients who meet whatever criteria the attorney has established.
 Personal injury attorneys take their fee from the recovery on a contingent fee basis.
 In other words, they are paid from any settlement or award.
-Normally the payment is one third of any recovery.
+Normally the payment is one-third of any recovery.

 On the other hand, a Divorce or Family Law attorney is paid for their time and their expertise.
 No one goes to the doctor for an examination and expects a free consultation.
 The same concept applies in the case of a domestic and family law attorney meeting with a potential client regarding a legal problem.
 As Abraham Lincoln once stated: “A lawyer’s time and advice are his stock in trade.”

 Some divorce and family law attorneys will meet and not charge for a consultation.
 That is their right.
-I am of the believe that you get what you pay for.
+I am of the belief that you get what you pay for.
 I try to give value for a consultation.

 Q: What kind of cases do you handle in your practice?